jAlbright02/EuroGbpExchange/README.md

 ## API
 The API I used was [Fixer.io's](https://fixer.io/).
-Very easy to use, limited requests but free and great for learning
+Very easy to use, limited requests but free and great for learning.

 ## Disclaimer
 Not intended for commercial use, the project is entirely educational for me to learn new technologies.